Photo, Arnoud Willems

 Practice Focus

-Arnoud helps clients to navigate through complex rules and in their decision-making processes, manage their risks, become more successful and proactive in their long-term planning and strategy.
-He strives to make legal rules understandable for company decision makers, look for practical solutions, break new ground, close legal gaps, getting regulators to adapt or clarify rules in order to make them more useful, predictable, and uniform, and, where possible, create new rules.
+Arnoud helps clients to navigate through complex rules, and in their decision-making processes, manage their risks and become more successful and proactive in their long-term planning and strategy.
+He strives to make legal rules understandable for company decision makers, look for practical solutions, break new ground, close legal gaps, and get regulators to adapt and clarify rules to make them more useful, predictable, uniform, and, where possible, create new rules.

 Representative Legal Matters